-Your friend,

-A. J. DAVIE.
+Your friend, A. J. DATE.

-EDITOR'S NOTE .- Brother Davis seems to overlook the fact that our object in establishing giveral printing, a bindery, book, paper and music store under our corporation, is to supply everything legtimate to our business at the lowest possible figures, dealing only with manufacturers for our storing thereby enabling us to publish our papers until we have a subscription sufficiently large to empower as not only to pay the expenses of publishing, but also a margin of profits to those who invest in our insttution.
+EDITOR'S NOTE .- Brother Davis seems to overlook the fact that our object in establishing general printing, a bindery, book, paper and music store under our corporation, is to supply everything legtimate to our business at the lowest possible figures dealing only with manufacturers for our stori thereby enabling as to publish our papers until we have a subscription sufficiently large to empower a not only to pay the expenses of publishing, but ala margin of profits to those who invest in our intation.

-In all cases, many thousand dollars would be m quired to commence such papers as ours before a sufficient number of subscribers would be received to pay expenses.
-That being the case, the reason of the failure of the HERALD OF PROGRESS, and many other valuable papers is obvious.
+In all cases, many thousand dollars would be R. quired to commence such papers as ours before sufficient number of subscribers would be receivto pay expenses.
+That being the case, the reason the failure of the HERALD OF PROGRESS, and many other valuable papers is obvious.